 Comprehensive data on shark catches at high spatial resolution are available from observer data held by the SPC-OFP but, as described above, the overall coverage of these data is low, and less than the required levels of ROP coverage.
-In addition, a comparison of longline effort and longline observer coverage () reveals that the latter is disproportional by region and flag and thus cannot be considered representative of the fishery as whole.
+In addition, a comparison of longline effort and longline observer coverage (XX) reveals that the latter is disproportional by region and flag and thus cannot be considered representative of the fishery as whole.

-Another aspect of the low data coverage problem is that a temporal representativeness on a month/year basis of the observed effort.
-A comparison of the annual proportion observed by month - on a regional basis - shows significant fluctuations in the relative coverage of the observer data compared to the logbook data ().
+Another aspect of the low data coverage problem is that of temporal representativeness on a month/year basis of the observed effort.
+A comparison of the annual proportion observed by month - on a regional basis - shows significant fluctuations in the relative coverage of the observer data compared to the logbook data (XX).

 Given the relatively low level of coverage in the operational-level logsheets, a more complete characterization of the longline fishery requires the use of aggregated (5x5 degree grid) data.
 Effort and reported shark catch data by flag at the aggregated level have a lower degree of spatial resolution but in most cases are raised to represent the entire WCPO longline fishery (Figures 3 and 4).
-Sets with observer present onboard, are shown for comparison but have a finer degree of spatial resolution due to observer record keeping.
+Sets with observers present onboard, are shown for comparison but have a finer degree of spatial resolution due to observer record keeping.
 The observer data were plotted in red on the Under CMM 2007-01, required levels of Regional Observer Programme (ROP) coverage in longline fisheries are set to rise to 5% in June 2012 but annual average values have been on the order of 1%-2%.

-A comparison of longline effort by flad and the number of sharks recorded in logsheets was constructed by showing the top four fishing nations (in the WCPO as a whole) and aggregating the rest of the flag states to an other group.
+A comparison of longline effort by flag and the number of sharks recorded in logsheets was constructed by showing the top four fishing nations (in the WCPO as a whole) and aggregating the rest of the flag states to an ‘other’ group.
 If the fishing practices and reporting practices were more or less consistent across flags the numbers of sharks reported would be proportional, by flag, to the effort.

 Comprehensive data on shark catches at high spatial resolution are available from observer data held by the SPC-OFP but, as described above, the overall coverage of these data is low, and less than the required levels of ROP coverage.
 In addition, a comparison of longline effort and longline observer coverage reveals that the latter is disproportional by region and flag and thus cannot be considered representative of the fishery as whole.

-Another aspect of the low data coverage problem is that a temporal representativeness on a month/year basis of the the observed effort A comparison of the annual proportion observed by month - on a regional basis - shows significant fluctuations in the relative coverage of the observer data compared to the logbook data
+Another aspect of the low data coverage problem is that of temporal representativeness on a month/year basis of the the observed effort A comparison of the annual proportion observed by month - on a regional basis - shows significant fluctuations in the relative coverage of the observer data compared to the logbook data

 Purse Seine data